Pianonic/MoodiFy/README.md

 # MoodiFy

-**MoodiFy** is a customizable wrapper for the Moodle learning platform.
+**MoodiFy** is a customizable wrapper for the Moodle-Mobile API.
 It enhances Moodle's core functionality, providing users with an intuitive, flexible, and easy-to-use interface, specifically designed to streamline educational workflows.

 ## Features